Selective Invoice Finance And Invoice Auctions

 Find Out The Price For You

 This form of alternative finance, often offered by FinTech companies (finance technology companies) is growing rapidly at present, and we are adding providers to our panel on a regular basis - hence there is a wide choice.
 In many cases, without the need to give personal guarantees or have any minimums or any obligation to use the service.
+The service has only recently become available and is often favoured for its flexible approach, allowing customers to pick and choose when they use the service.

 You don't have to auction your invoices, some funders provide their own funds against the invoices that you select, or you can choose peer-to-peer finance (P2P funding provided by one or more businesses like yours).
+There are many funding options.
+In fact, the market has moved away from auctions towards pricing fixed according to pricing policy.

 Minimum Transaction Size

-You can finance individual invoices (or batches of invoices) as small as £2,000 (or even lower - in some cases) on a one off basis, without any obligation to continue.
+You can finance individual invoices (or batches of invoices) as small as £2,000 (or even lower - in some cases) on a one-off basis, without any obligation to continue.
 You will have no contractual obligation to use the service again.
 There is NO requirement to have more than one client for this type of invoice financing.

-You can receive bad debt protection if you wish, so that you get paid even if your customer fails.
+You can receive bad debt protection if you wish so that you get paid even if your customer fails.

 How Selective Invoice Finance Works

-Put simply, you select the sales invoices that you want to receive funding against, rather than receiving funding against all or your sales ledger (known as whole turnover).
+Put simply, you select the sales invoices that you want to receive funding against, rather than receiving funding against all or your sales ledger (known as whole-turnover).

 - You submit the invoice(s) to the invoice finance company for funding.
 This may be by email or via an upload facility that they provide.